For whom

 The starting point may be motivation, direction, legacy or the next chapter.
 The deeper question is what kind of life you are now being asked to shape.

-The work tends to suit people with meaningful resources, meaningful responsibility and a sense that financial success has not removed the need for wisdom.
+It tends to suit people with meaningful resources, meaningful responsibility and a sense that financial success has not removed the need for wisdom.

 If the money is broadly solved, what deserves your best attention now?